Christmas in July and save in December

 Let your loved one know you thought of them while you were halfway across the country or globe for “me time”.
 Buy them something they won’t find at their local mall or that Amazon can’t deliver via drone.

-Miles Away Is Not Just a Madonna Song
+4. Miles Away Isn’t just a Madonna song

 We usually only think about airline miles and points when we travel, and we usually travel in the summer.
 However, miles can be used in lieu of money for things more tangible than sand and sea.
 The airline industry is on an unhinged obsession to reduce seat space and create more fees than governments create taxes.
 Though, we’d rather pay more taxes than get a black eye.